-[Contractual Status?]

-On the power generation side, the Emergency Plan includes a plant of 450 MW in Cabiúnas in the interior of the State of Rio de Janeiro.
+On the power generation side, the Emergency Generation Program includes a plant of 450 MW in Cabiúnas [spelling] in the interior of the State of CEG-Rio de Janeiro.
 Power plant developers are also considering a number of other projects.

 Regulations and Tariffs